Nguyen Thi Hoai Thu

 Step 3.
 Regularization of passports:

-When you arrive in Vietnam, you will have to present yourself along with the NA1 form to the visa upon arrival desk, before proceeding to the immigration desk.
+When you arrive in Vietnam, you must present yourself and the NA1 form to the visa upon arrival desk before proceeding to the immigration desk.

-Visa VIP B: Same service as above, but the process is much faster, as you won’t queue, and will take a private way to the luggage belt where you will be able to collect your luggage.
+Visa VIP B: The same service as above, but the process is much faster, as you won’t queue and take a private way to the luggage belt where you can collect your luggage.
 Time: about 5-10 minutes (versus 60 minutes)

 Visa VIP A: In this case, you won’t have anything to do and will go directly to your hotel room.
-Our staff will take care of the visa process and will collect your luggage (you have to give us information about it) and will bring it to you.
+Our staff will take care of the visa process, collect your luggage (you must give us information about it), and bring it to you.
 This service is only available at Noi Bai International Airport in Hanoi.

 Note: For children under 12 in Vietnam:

-If a child is present on his/her parents’ passport, the child won’t have any fee, but it is still necessary to give all the information about him/her in order to apply for a visa authorization.
+If a child is present on their parent’s passport, the child won’t have any fee, but it is still necessary to give all the information about them to apply for visa authorization.

 Multiple Entry Visa:

-When the multiple visa is granted, the traveler can enter Vietnam as many times, without limitation, as the number of entries or the length of stay for each entry within the granted visa allows.
+When a multiple-visa is granted, the traveler can enter Vietnam as often, without limitation, as the number of entries or the length of stay for each entry within the granted visa allows.

-Following the Law No. 47/2014/QH13 on entry, exit, transit, and residence status of foreigners in Vietnam, which takes effect on 1st Jan 2015, transit through Vietnam is dictated as follows:
+Following Law No. 47/2014/QH13 on entry, exit, transit, and residence status of foreigners in Vietnam, which takes effect on January 1st, 2015, transit through Vietnam is dictated as follows:

-If by some chance you do not have any authorization or visa before arriving in the country, Easia Travel can take care of the situation upon your arrival at the airport.
-Some fees will be charged over and above the usual fees for this service.
+Suppose you do not have any authorization or visa before arriving in the country.
+In that case, Easia Travel can handle the situation upon your arrival at the airport.
+Some fees will be charged over and above the usual prices for this service.

-The same procedure as “normal” nationalities applies, but instead of providing only the information on the participant’s passports, such as full name, date of birth, nationality, passport number, date of issue, etc., the travelers must also have the documentation outlined below to obtain the Visa authorization:
+The same procedure as “regular” nationalities apply.
+Still, instead of providing only the information on the participant’s passports, such as full name, date of birth, nationality, passport number, date of issue, etc., the travelers must also have the documentation outlined below to obtain the Visa authorization:

-The fee for the service will be higher (about 80 USD in addition to the normal fee).
-The time to obtain the visa authorization is also longer (about 10 working days).
+The fee for the service will be higher (about 80 USD in addition to the standard price).
+The visa authorization time is also longer (about ten working days).

 A Visa for Vietnam can be obtained during your visit to some border posts.
 You will find the list of land border checkpoints below.
 However, we strongly advise all travelers to take care of Visa formalities in advance: